digitalnsw/nsw-design-system/src/components/header/content/_customisation.md

 ---
-label: Guidance
+label: Customisation
 order: "1"
 layout: partial.hbs
 title: _customisation

 ---
-## Guidance

-Displays across the top of all NSW Government sites.

-### When to use this component

-The header contains the NSW Government network header, the NSW Government logo, a site name and optional search.
-To be used for all NSW Government websites, products and services.

-### How this component works

-The consistent placement of the network header helps our customers easily trust and identify our websites.
-The logo further reinforces this and helps to identify which department or agency they're interacting with.
-The search displays on the right hand side where users expect it to be.

-## Accessibility
+## Customisation

-All components are responsive and meet WCAG 2.1 AA accessibility guidelines.
+### Logos

+By default, the lock-up is a co-brand of the NSW Government logo and and the department or agency name.
+If using the default, ensure the NSW Government logo remains the same size and your logo does not exceed 60px in height.
+The lock-up between the NSW Government logo and your logo must remain the same.
+See the [logo placement page](https://www.digital.nsw.gov.au/digital-design-system/style/logo) for more details.

+If you have a brand exemption, replace the logo with your own.
+You need to use a maximum height of 60px.

+### Search

+The optional search can be omitted if it's not required.